andersonbr/raspi2jpeg/README.md

 You will need to install libpng before you build the program.
 On Raspbian

-sudo apt-get install libpng12-dev
+sudo apt-get install -y libjpeg62-turbo-dev

-Then just type 'make' in the raspi2png directory you cloned from github.
+Then just type 'make' in the raspi2jpeg directory you cloned from github.